dariodepa/tiledesk-docs/widget/auth.md

 To create a JWT token and add the code to the Chat snippet

 1\) Construct a server-side payload of data for the JWT token.
-This needs to have the following information:

-* **name**: Customer's name
-* **email**: Customer's email
-* **external\_id**: alphanumeric string, unique to identifying the customer.
-Once set for the customer, this value cannot be changed.
-We recommend that you use your system's unique user ID for this field.
-For example, user-123456.
-* **iat**: Integer value of the current timestamp, in seconds.
-Some functions in specific languages i.e. JavaScript's Date.now\(\) return milliseconds, so please make sure you convert to seconds.
-Iat for Chat authentication permits up to two minutes clock skew.
-* **exp**: Integer value of the current timestamp, in seconds.
-This value indicates when this JWT token will expire.
-The value is permitted to be up to a maximum of 10 minutes from the iat value.

-2\) Use the code samples below to generate the server side JWT token .
+Please follow this guide to [create a JWT token](../apis/authentication/README.md).

-3\) Use the **window.tiledesk.signInWithCustomToken** Javascript API to provide a function which supplies a fresh JWT every time it is invoked.
+2\) Use the **window.tiledesk.signInWithCustomToken** Javascript API to provide a function which supplies a fresh JWT every time it is invoked.
 Below is a code example:

 ```text
 window.tiledesk.signInWithCustomToken("<JWT_TOKEN_HERE_GENERATED_SERVER_SIDE>");